CharlesHenryVIII/TooSquared/README.md

  * Convert from key inputs to action keys.
 Do not trigger action keys when the g_cursorEngaged is false
  * Add bit to nAndConnectedVertices for whether the shader should apply lighting effects to blocks or not
  * Rename "DoThing" to "AsyncJobFunction" or something like that
+ * Add Upload template type in vertex and index buffer objects

 &nbsp;